King's Services

 DIY drain cleaning tactics won't replace routine plumbing inspections and drain cleaning.
 For recurring clogs, always call an experienced plumber who can address issues deep in your pipes or sewer line.

-8. Invest in Preventative Pipe Care
+8. Invest in Preventive Pipe Care

-Preventative cleaning and maintenance prevent plumbing problems before they happen.
+Preventive cleaning and maintenance prevent plumbing problems before they happen.
 An effective way to flush and clean your drain lines is by filling all of the sinks, washing machines, and bathtubs in your home with cold water.
 Draining all of these water-holding receptacles at the same time will help you flush any and all debris out of your sewer system.

 Knowing how to keep sewer lines clean begins with preventative care, as recent government wastewater infrastructure improvements demonstrate.